vuejs/docs/src/api/options-state.md

   - Simple form using an array of strings
   - Full form using an object where each property key is the name of the prop, and the value is the prop's type (a constructor function) or advanced options.

-  With object-based syntax, each prop can further defined the following options:
+  With object-based syntax, each prop can further define the following options:

   - **`type`**: Can be one of the following native constructors: `String`, `Number`, `Boolean`, `Array`, `Object`, `Date`, `Function`, `Symbol`, any custom constructor function or an array of those.
 In development mode, Vue will check if a prop's value matches the declared type, and will throw a warning if it doesn't.
 See [Prop Validation](/guide/components/props.html#prop-validation) for more details.